Radius clause: Coachella

 The Coachella Valley Music and Arts Festival uses radius clauses which, as of 2012, could prevent acts from performing in Los Angeles, the Inland Empire, or San Diego for up to three months before and after the festival.
-The festival has allowed some of its acts to make appearances in the region prior to the festival, but only at events and venues owned or controlled by festival owner Anschutz Entertainment Group (AEG)—such as Jay-Z at Staples Center in 2010.
+The festival has allowed some of its acts to make appearances in the region prior to the festival, but only at events and venues operated by festival parent company Anschutz Entertainment Group (AEG)—such as Jay-Z at Staples Center in 2010.
 That year also marked the first time Coachella had ever sold out in advance.

 In 2018, the organizers of the Portland, Oregon Soul'd Out Music Festival filed an antitrust lawsuit against AEG, alleging that Coachella had enforced radius clauses much stricter than previously reported.
 In its original complaint, the organizers stated that the restrictions had extended to the entirety of California, as well as Arizona, Nevada, Oregon, and Washington.
 In an amended complaint, the organizers identified that Coachella performers are forbidden from: